eugenefvdm/notification-subscriptions/README.md

 The package makes use of Laravel's built-in event listeners `NotificationSending` and `NotificationSent` to automatic subscribe and to determine if and when a message should be sent.

-A simple categorization variable allows you to easily group notifications.
+A categorization class variable allows ease grouping of notifications.

 ## Installation